Pearapps/AppStartupPerformanceTalk/AppStartup.md

 ```

-^Pros of first solution is that you don't have to change all your callsites
+^ - Pros of first solution is that you don't have to change all your callsites
 And you avoid I/O 100% on the main thread (but again - I/O isn't the main problem here)

-Pros of the second solution is that you maintain your own cache which is a lot more efficient but doesn't necessarily free the images in the case of memory warnings
+^ - Pros of the second solution is that you maintain your own cache which is a lot more efficient but doesn't necessarily free the images in the case of memory warnings

-You can also use a hybrid solution (do the second one but also load it originally on the background queue
+^ - You can also use a hybrid solution (do the second one but also load it originally on the background queue

 ___